 The rationale behind this determination is that because a worker’s injury or illness is unexpected, his or her tobacco-related medical condition can be classified as an accidental injury.

 Therefore, you may be entitled to workers’ comp benefits if your attorney along with medical professionals can establish that workplace conditions (your coworkers smoking, your office being unventilated, or customers smoking cigarettes and hookah) caused or aggravated your medical condition which creates certain physical limitations that interfere with your regular work duties or prevents you from working at all.

 Also, submitting a claim to your employer may demonstrate that you need a smoke-free work environment in order to perform your duties.
 In that case, your employer will face a choice: to accommodate your needs (move you to another work environment or eliminate hazards in the existing environment) or pay you benefits.

 What you need to prove to collect tobacco-related workers’ comp benefits

 Other than that, you may be entitled to collect workers’ compensation benefits if your injury or illness was caused or aggravated by tobacco smoke at work.
 In that case, you will have to prove the following:

-Consult with our Los Angeles workplace injury attorney from the Koszdin, Fields, Sherry & Katz law firm to find out your best legal option to receive workers’ comp benefits for tobacco-related illness or injury.
-Call us at 818-812-5639 or (toll-free) 800-747-3447 for a free case evaluation.
+Consult with our Los Angeles workplace injury attorney from the Koszdin, Fields & Sherry law firm to find out your best legal option to receive workers’ comp benefits for tobacco-related illness or injury.
+Call us at 818-812-5639 or 800-747-3447 for a free case evaluation.